We love letters.

 Jessica Reading, Producer

-A Content Director for Microsoft, Jessica manages the talented teams of writers who bring you user interfaces and other information about Windows, Office, and Xbox.
+A Content Experience manager for Microsoft, Jessica manages talented teams of writers who bring you user interfaces and other information about Microsoft Teams.
 She spent 10 years as a performer and board member of Seattle’s ACME Theatricks, an independent theatre dedicated to producing new work by local playwrights.
 ACME was an original participant in the first Seattle Fringe Festival.
 In its time, ACME produced innovative ensemble-created full-length plays and several regional and world premieres.